YanicB/picklejar/README.md

 PickleJar is the LettuceMeet-for-ideas: a lightweight, anonymous idea-sharing and voting app.
 Hosts create a link, friends drop ideas, then everyone votes.
 When voting closes, the winner is clear—no bias, no endless back-and-forth.

 ## The Problem
-Making group decisions is painful—people talk over each other, louder voices win, and favorites skew choices.
+Making group decisions is painful, people talk over each other, louder voices win, and favorites skew choices.
 PickleJar removes identities from the decision step so ideas compete on merit.
 It also adds a simple, repeatable flow so groups stop stalling and start deciding.

 ## How It Works (3 steps)
 1. **Create a poll** → get a shareable link and a private **manage token**.